Our Top 10 Wedding Planning Tips for Newly Engaged Couples

 Choose a venue team you can trust to handle the unexpected.

-When couples tell us afterwards that they felt able to fully enjoy their day, that’s always the biggest compliment.
-So our advice is this: trust the professionals you choose.
-The right team will make everything feel effortless, even when a lot is happening behind the scenes.
+So our advice is simple.
+Trust the professionals you choose.
+The right team won’t make the day feel managed, they’ll make it feel effortless, even when a lot is happening quietly in the background.

 The Wardette Studio